 Coordinate with State and regional regulatory entities and community members to facilitate AB 617 citizen-led programs including data collection, monitoring of pollution exposure, and identification and implementation of solutions in Impacted Communities.
-HS-A1.2

-Assist BAAQMD in establishing and implementing Community Air Monitoring Plans to reduce the health impacts of air pollution in Impacted Communities, including considering future General Plan and/or Zoning Code amendments as needed to support BAAQMD in meeting AB 617 objectives.
+Assist BAAQMD in establishing and implementing Community Air Monitorina Plans to reduce the health impacts of air pollution in Impacted Communities, including considering future General Plan and/or Zoning Code amendments as needed to support BAAQMD in meeting AB 617 objectives.

-Coordinate with BAAQMD to determine where to focus a targeted permit inspection program in Impacted Communities to help ensure enforcement of air quality permits.
+Coordinate with BAAQMD to determine where to focus a targeted permit inspection program in Impacted Communities to help ensure enforcement of air quality

-Adopt an ordinance that matches or is more stringent than the State's maximum idling law.
-HS-A1.5
+Adopt an ordinance that matches or is more stringent than the State's maximum idling law, and coordinate with CARB, BAAQMD, and law enforcement to achieve compliance.

 Prepare an urban forest master plan for the county that includes quantified goals and tracking methods, including mapping the tree canopy, and prioritizes Impacted Communities.

 Goal HS-2

-Communities that are safe and resilient from hazards associated with the use, manufacture, transport, storage, treatment, and disposal of hazardous waste and hazardous materials, including from fossil fuels, chemical refining, and power plants, as well as pipelines, rail lines, and truck transportation.
+Communities that are safe and resilient protected from hazards associated with the use, manufacture, transport, storage, treatment, and disposal of hazardous waste and hazardous materials, including from fossil fuels, chemical refining, and power plants, as well as pipelines, rail lines, and truck transportation.

-Policies

-HS-P2.1

 Coordinate with local and regional agencies in efforts to remediate or treat contaminated surface water. groundwater, or soils in or affecting Impacted Communities.
-HS-P2.2

 Oppose construction of new large-scale hazardous waste facilities.
-HS-P2.3